-IRC Section 401(k) Plan - All members of the Teachers' and State Employees' Retirement System are eligible to enroll in the Supplemental Retirement Income Plan, a defined contribution plan, created under Internal Revenue Code Section 401(k).
+B. Supplemental Retirement Income Plans - IRC Section 401(k) Plan - All members of the Teachers' and State Employees' Retirement System are eligible to enroll in the Supplemental Retirement Income Plan, a defined contribution plan, created under Internal Revenue Code Section 401(k).
 All costs of administering the plan are the responsibility of the plan participants.
-No costs are incurred by the College except for a 5% employer contribution for the College's law enforcement officers which is mandated under General Statute 143-163.30(e).
-The voluntary contributions by employees amounted to \$81,030 for the year ended June 30, 2001.
+No costs are incurred by the College.
+The voluntary contributions by employees amounted to \$210,975.00 for the year ended June 30, 2001.

 IRC Section 403(b) and 403(b)(7) Plans - All College employees can participate in tax sheltered annuity plans created under Internal Revenue Code Sections 403(b) and 403(b)(7).
 The employee's eligible contributions, made through salary reduction agreements, are exempt from federal and state income taxes until the annuity is received or the contributions are withdrawn.
 These plans are exclusively for employees of colleges and certain charitable and other non-profit institutions.
-All costs of administering and funding these plans are the responsibility of the Plan participants.
+All costs of administering and funding these plans are the responsibility of the

+Plan participants.
 No costs are incurred by the College.
-The voluntary contributions by employees amounted to \$27,000 for the year ended June 30, 2001.
+The voluntary contributions by employees amounted to \$28,912.79 for the year ended June 30, 2001.